 To become an official in swimming requires some knowledge of the sport.
 You can gain that knowledge very quickly by helping out at swim meets.
 Throughout the swim season, your Club Official Chair (COC) will arrange clinics to be conducted for those wishing to officiate.
 Your region may also hold Regional Officials Clinics, where several different clinics are offered over a full day.
-All on-deck officials start off with the Intro to Swimming Officiating that includes a timekeeper component.
+All on-deck officials start off with the Intro to Swimming Officiating that includes a timekeeper component and the Safety Marshal Clinic.
 They then move on to Level II Clinics which includes the majority of other on-deck positions such as Stroke and Turn, Clerk of Course, Chief Timer, etc. The Referee clinic is a Level III clinic.
 All clinic material is available under "Officials Clinics" section.

 There are other specialized clinics that can be offered at either a regional or provincial level such as Para Swimming clinics and Open Water clinics.